Once Upon a Time in Gaza: Critical reception

 Tarzan Nasser and Arab Nasser, Palestinian film directors, accepting the Un Certain Regard directing award for Once Upon a Time in Gaza at the 2025 Cannes Film Festival.

 The Hollywood Reporter called the film "A small-scale deadpan epic with broader implications" and commended the Nasser Brothers for making films about the complexities of life amid geopolitical conflict.

 RogerEbert.com stated that the film's two halves structurally disjointed but commended "the lurching, unpredictable nature of the narrative."

 Variety found the film, while successfully comedic at times, "more facsimile than homage or self-reflection" due to its inconsistent focus and its reliance on coincidence as conclusion, as well as its lack of depth on some of its characters' motivations.

 Screen Daily said that "much of the film works in a muted, realist, atmospherically dense thriller mode" and lauded the film's focus on its main characters, as well as its self-awareness with regard to "the difference between filmed and real imagery."

 Next Best Picture gave the film a score of seven out of ten, appreciating its successful realization of a "crime thriller" movie with relevant political commentary but finding it somewhat derivative of the Nasser Brothers' genre influences such as Nicolas Winding Refn, Quentin Tarantino, and the Safdie brothers.

 Little White Lies appreciated that the Nasser Brothers conveyed the "decades of suffering which Palestinians have been subjected to" through "webs of subtext" rather than spectacular, fetishized displays of violence.

 Loud and Clear gave the film four stars out five, calling it "Necessary and remarkable... a beautifully shot and politically significant film, especially relevant today."
 It lamented that the film's second half was weaker and "sometimes too on the nose."

 Cairo Scene called the film funny, unpredictable, and charming, while also lauding its "film-within-a film element" in regards to its plot around The Rebel, an action movie shot in Gaza.
 Of the Nasser Brothers, Cairo Scene concluded that "They created a film that is both unflinching and unexpectedly uplifting.
 It demands to be seen."

+Rotten Tomatoes gives the film a score of 92% based on 13 reviews as of December 2025.